Warning: βtemplatesβ is an experimental feature.

 or <patch>

-part of the version in the repository manifest.For larger changes in the template, it is recommended to create a new <major>
+part of the version in the repository manifest.For more significant changes in the template, it is recommended to create a new <major>

 version.